duyduc01/gae/Note drupal composer issue.md

 git push -f origin master         # override the remote branch code with your local repo code. git rm css/* --dry-run      #perform a "dry-run" first and see which files would be removed
                 # Git will ignore empty folders.
 git rm --cached -r foldername    #With --cached added to the Git folder remove command, the folder will not be deleted from the filesystem.
-If you leave the --cached option out, the you will delete both the Git folder and the folder on the local filesystem as well.
+If you leave the --cached option out, the you will delete both the Git folder and the folder on the local filesystem as well.git s

 ## restore drupal site with git
 1.